Wake up, Mom, it’s time for the Quiz!

 And how could the etiology be the biting of nails?
 It doesn’t make sense.

 Exactly!!!!!
-That’s why it’s so strange!
-You remember what Hahnemann said: The most striking, strange, rare and peculiar symptoms must, above all else, match the remedy that you choose—not every symptom, just the characteristic symptoms: striking/strange/rare/peculiar.
+That’s why it’s peculiar!
+You remember what Hahnemann said: The most striking, strange, rare and peculiar symptoms must, above all else, match the remedy you choose—not every symptom, just the characteristic symptoms: striking/strange/rare/peculiar.
 In this context, does it matter that we can’t find Medorrhinum under “Throat: pain, right”?
 No. It’s not “characteristic”.
 Anyone with a cold can have this symptom.

 Well the mentals fit to Medorrhinum, because he is rude to his parents and secretive – he doesn’t tell them anything.